anbuselvidemo/Fixedwidthtocsv/README.md

 1. git clone the project
 2. cd Fixedwidthtocsv\src\cdparser
 3. RUN python csvconverter.py spec.json
-4. in the same directory result.csv will be generated
+4. A Sample fixedwidth file input.txt will be generated based on the provided spec.
+5. The Fixedwidth file will be converted to csv and saved as result.csv.

-5. for testing
+# Steps for testing
-        cd Fixedwidthtocsv\src
+1. cd Fixedwidthtocsv\src
-            RUN python -m pytest tst/test_with_pytest.py
+2. RUN python -m pytest tst/test_with_pytest.py